 How to Make Copycat Panera Mac and Cheese

 - Place uncooked elbow noodles, vegetable broth, salt, garlic powder, onion powder, and butter.

-- Once the pasta has absorbed about half of the stock and is just al dente (still has a chew to it), stir in the milk, freshly grated nutmeg, and cheese.
+- Once the pasta has absorbed about half of the stock and is just al dente (still has a chew to it), stir in the milk and freshly grated nutmeg.